My summer interning with Serve Here has been the most fruitful summer of my life.

 After a very competitive recruiting process during the spring, 13 students were selected to participate in this summer’s program.
 The Summer 2016 class hails from the University of Texas, Texas A&M, Texas Tech, Concordia and Valparaiso.
 There is a strong concentration of business majors this time, but we have engineering, communications and education majors as well.
 A summer with ServeHere provides many learning opportunities, with the most important being the student’s carefully selected internship placement with a local non-profit.
 This is their new classroom and a place where they are challenged to apply what they have learned in their field of study in order to make a real impact.
 This summer, internship placements were made in eleven different faith-based non-profits around Austin.
 Virtually all of these organizations serve populations that struggle with deep poverty.
 But their clients’ circumstances, are very different — spanning the homeless, underprivileged youth, refugees, juvenile offenders, recent convicts, villagers in Africa and the Dominican Republic, young mothers and more.
 Our Summer 2016 Non-profit Partners

 Our two day kick-off session gave our students a chance to meet each other, learn from inspirational guest speakers, participate in workshops, and reflect on their goals for this summer.
-Already it is clear that this is a very engaging group of young adults who are motivated to live a life of significance!
-Lars Anderson is a rising senior and Civil Engineering major at Valparaiso University in Indiana.
-This summer, Lars was placed in an internship with Water to Thrive (W2T) where he is putting his engineering background to good use, helping improve how water wells are more consistently and successfully established and managed in the African communities served by W2T.
+Already it is clear that this is a very engaging group of young adults who are motivated to live a life of significance! |

 Archives